 Belgrade Land Development agency;14

-The very important question is their articulation in local networks and the discrepancy of the real and formal role they take in the cycles of urban planning and implementation.
+The very important question is their articulation in local networks and the discrepancy between the real and formal role they take in the cycles of urban planning and implementation.

-Supportive/secondary networks Another very important issue in terms of stabilizing and destabilizing agency in urban space is the actual relationship with space which is in itself incorporate in the actor’s nature.
-The extended list of urban functions was identi- fied in Savamala through the qualitative inquiry15.
-Apart from primary functions, which in this case may serve as secondary, the secondary networks are summarized to separate and involve also: urban related, space related, data related, non-governmental, infrastructural, services and transportation related issues.
-Besides, these added
+Supportive/secondary networks: Another very important issue in terms of stabilizing and destabilizing agency in urban space is the actual relationship with space which is in itself incorporated in the actor’s nature.
+The extended list of urban functions was identified in Savamala through the qualitative inquiry15.
+Apart from primary functions, which in this case may serve as secondary, the secondary networks are summarized separately and also involve: urban related, space related, data related, non-governmental, infrastructural, services and transportation related issues.
+In addition, these added

-categories are significant stabilizing/destabilizing source of agency in Savamala.
+categories are a significant stabilizing/destabilizing source of agency in Savamala.

-In these circumstances, it is crucial to mention how the rising global trend of practice- based research and education, which is coming outside the formal institutions, have also entered Savamala through the initiatives from Goethe Institute (international actor), Mikser House and KC Grad (national actors).
+In these circumstances, it is crucial to mention how the rising global trend of practice- based research and education, which is coming from outside the formal institutions, have also entered Savamala through the initiatives of the Goethe Institute (international actor), Mikser House and KC Grad (national actors).
 These actors gather cultural workers and associations, young academics, architects, designers, and young people in general around methodological (School of urban practices), educative (The game of Savamala), participatory (My piece of Savamala), practice-based (Urbego), and urban related activities.

-Moreover, the relationality to space in Savamala was kept above all as the question of resources - either for alternative culture, artists, social organizations, service-oriented entrepreneurs16 or even for local residents.
-They have been all in need of space for their rather diverse interests).
+Moreover, the relationality to space in Savamala was kept above all as a question of resources - either for alternative culture, artists, social organizations, service-oriented entrepreneurs16 or even for local residents.
+They have all been in need of space for their rather diverse interests).
 In this respect, the actions of the non-governmental sector

 14as the financial management office for real estate in the city